Comprehensiveness Metrics for Automatic Evaluation of Factual Recall in Text Generation: Limitations

 \section{Limitations}

 Our work has several important limitations.
-First, the fine-grained variants of our comprehensiveness metrics, particularly the NLI-based approach, are computationally intensive due to their reliance on extensive LLM generation.
-These methods are best suited for situations requiring detailed output in the form of the constructed fact graph or enhanced interpretability.
-Nevertheless, our end-to-end metric provides a suitable alternative for relatively inexpensive comprehensiveness evaluation, with no substantial drop in score reliability.
+First, the fine-grained variants of our comprehensiveness metrics, particularly the NLI-based approach, are computationally intensive due to their reliance on extensive LLM generations.
+This means that these metric variants are best suited for situations requiring detailed output in the form of the constructed fact graph or enhanced interpretability.
+The pipeline nature of the NLI and Q\&A metrics also introduces a risk of errors propagating through their individual evaluation stages.
+Nevertheless, our end-to-end metric provides a suitable alternative for relatively inexpensive and more direct comprehensiveness evaluation, with no substantial drop in score reliability.

+Second, the fact graphs produced by the NLI and Q\&A metrics may sometimes be too simple to fully reflect the complex information content of the background corpus and the evaluated text.
+However, using more fine-grained or complex structures would likely become computationally infeasible.

-Second, the proposed metrics do not currently account for the reliability of the sources within the background corpus.
+Third, the proposed metrics do not currently account for the reliability of the sources within the background corpus.
 If the corpus contains misinformation, models may be unfairly penalized for omitting such content in their responses.
 Therefore, users applying our metrics should ensure that the background texts are drawn from trustworthy and reliable sources.
 More broadly, since our metrics only consider information present in the corpus, the quality of the evaluation is inherently tied to the quality of the corpus and the retrieval model used to construct it (if any).

+Finally, the reliance of our metrics on LLMs raises potential concerns regarding evaluation circularity.
+However, we believe that usage of LLMs or similarly powerful models is a necessity due to the inherent difficulty of comprehensiveness evaluation.
+These concerns are also partially alleviated both by evaluating comprehensiveness with respect to a specific corpus of contextual information rather than internal LLM knowledge and by limiting the role of LLMs to simpler, isolated tasks in the NLI and Q\&A metric variants.